-And once they got going, this activity lasted a VERY long time. #momwin, dinner is made.
+And once they got going, this activity lasted a very long time.
+Boom, dinner is made.

-RELATED: Here is how I introduce sensory play to my toddlers before we reach this messy play color mixing idea!
+RELATED: Here is how I introduce the sensory play to my toddlers before reaching this messy play color mixing idea!

 Need a way to help different age groups work together?
-Sensory bins are the perfect answer and you can read how sensory bins build teamwork here.
+Here is how we paint with kids.